Start9Labs/.github/profile/README.md

 ## Become Unstoppable

-### Become Bitcoin

-_Don't trust, verify_.
+- Become Bitcoin: _Don't trust, verify_.
 Run a full Bitcoin node to verify transactions and enforce the consensus rules you choose.

-### Become Lightning

-_Not your keys, not your coins_.
+- Become Lightning: _Not your keys, not your coins_.
 Run a Lightning node to take full control and custody over your Bitcoin on the rapidly-expanding Lightning Network.

-### Be Your Own Everything

-Anything you can do in the permissioned, subscription-based, privacy-invading, insecure model of cloud computing, you can also do in the open, free, private, secure model of sovereign computing
+- Be Your Own Everything: Anything you can do in the permissioned, subscription-based, privacy-invading, insecure model of cloud computing, you can also do in the open, free, private, secure model of sovereign computing

 ## Powered By EmbassyOS (EOS)